-The Stakeholders Relationship Committee comprises of three Directors namely Mr. Chetan H. Mehta as Chairman and Mr. Mitesh J. Kuvadia and Mr. Bhavin S. Shah as members.
+The Stakeholders Relationship Committee have been reconstituted w.e.f.
+10th February, 2024 and it comprises of three Directors namely Mr. Arvind M. Shah as Chairman and Mr. Bhavin S. Shah and Mr. Nilesh K. Shah as members.

 The Stakeholders Relationship Committee is primarily responsible to review all matters connected with the Company's transfer of securities and redressal of shareholders' / investors' / security holders' complaints.